iclass-cc/iclass-cc.github.io/about.md

 show_title: false
 ---

-**iClass** is a learning platform with English as the main language.
+**iClass** is a knowledge learning platform with English as the primary language.

 Once you have some basic knowledge of English, you can use it as a medium to try to learn all kinds of new things.